 - Pick Out Money Roles: Go through the Maverick and Goose Money Roles printable and pick out who will do what moving forward.

 - Figure Out Action Steps: See below for more info – issues and opportunities will likely surface after you see everything laid out before you.
+And you might even have some financial goals now that you’ve gone through everything.
 I’ve got ideas for what to do to move forward in your couple’s financial management.

 - Go on Your After-Date: After all the “work” is done, relieve some stress and extend the fun by doing the activity you chose from below.